 Storage Space (GB)

-- Disabled: indicates the encryption function is disabled.
+- Disable: indicates the encryption function is disabled.

-- Enabled: indicates the encryption function is enabled, improving data security but affecting system performance.
+- Enable: indicates the encryption function is enabled, improving data security but affecting system performance.

 Key Name: indicates the tenant key.
 You can create or select a key.NOTE:

 - Once the DB instance is created, you cannot modify the disk encryption status or change the key.
-The backup data stored in OBS will not be encrypted.
+The backup data stored in OBS is not encrypted.